qis/sqlite/readme.md

 * Remove `sqlite3.h` from `sqlite.h` to speed up compilation times.
 * Add support for other standard library types.

+## Thread Safety
+According to the [SQLite Documentation][sqlite-doc-thread] the library is thread-safe by default.

 ## Original Documentation
 This library is a lightweight modern wrapper around sqlite C api.